Gaslighting vs. Narcissism: Why Anyone Can Gaslight (Not Just Narcissists)

 Who Else Gaslights

-Understanding that gaslighting is a behavior, not a diagnosis, opens up a more complete picture of who does it and why.
+Treating gaslighting as behavior opens a fuller picture of who does it and why.

 Why the Distinction Matters

 It can lead to under-recognition.
-If you've decided the person in your life isn't a narcissist, you may dismiss gaslighting you're experiencing because it doesn't fit the full clinical picture.
-The gaslighting is real even if the diagnosis isn't.
+If you've decided they're "not a narcissist," you may dismiss real gaslighting because it doesn't match a full clinical picture.

 What to Focus On Instead

-- Is this behavior a pattern, or an isolated incident?
+- Is this a pattern or a one-off?

-- Do I leave interactions with this person regularly doubting myself in ways I didn't when I entered?
+- Do I leave exchanges doubting myself in ways I didn't when I walked in?

-- Has this dynamic eroded my trust in my own memory and judgment over time?
+- Has my trust in my own memory eroded over time?